 Tucked in the northeast corner of continental Europe, Tallinn is a true hidden gem just starting to receive its due.
 Equal parts medieval and modern, this quirky city of around 400,000 people somehow manages to constantly re-invent itself, while still honoring its past.

-Whether you visit in the summer high season or in the wintry cold like I did, there are countless things to do in Tallinn.
+Whether you visit in the summer high season or in the wintry cold like I did, there are countless cool things to do in Tallinn.
 Give yourself enough time to explore this beautiful city, if you can.
 I spent five days in Tallinn in partnership with Visit Estonia, including a day trip to Lahemaa National Park.

-For me, five days was the perfect amount of time to get a good feel for what there is to do in Tallinn, especially since I’m becoming more of a fan of slow travel these days.
+For me, five days was the perfect amount of time to get a good feel for what to do in Tallinn, especially since I’m becoming more of a fan of slow travel these days.
 But others who have a more focused agenda and don’t get lured into every hipster coffee shop like I do may find they are able to cover the main sights in as little as one day or maybe two days.

 What I will say is this: no matter how much time you have, be sure to explore outside of the Old Town as well as inside it, to get a real feel for modern Tallinn.
 Tallinn is quite compact and walkable, with excellent public transport.
-It’s super easy to combine a visit to Kalamaja and Telliskivi with a day of exploring the Old Town.
+It’s super easy to combine a visit to Kalamaja and Telliskivi with a day of exploring the Old Town and still manage to see all of the most important things to see in Tallinn.

 15 of the Top Things to Do in Tallinn, Estonia